kyleburton/sandbox/writing/software-engineering/README.md

 ## Kyle's Hierarchy of Success

-[Slide Deck](https://docs.google.com/presentation/d/1VdAWJKMi7QmsLSJfcTdEJEHFcEgJs6cjFfBfqjkzYBQ/edit#slide=id.g310c4173436_0_273) - can I flesh this out itno a post or talk to offer to a conference?
+[Slide Deck](https://docs.google.com/presentation/d/1VdAWJKMi7QmsLSJfcTdEJEHFcEgJs6cjFfBfqjkzYBQ/edit#slide=id.g310c4173436_0_273) - can I flesh this out into a post or talk to offer to a conference?

 ## The Stages of Knowledge Acquisition